 The California Serious Injury Threshold

 In California, there is not a specific serious injury threshold.
 However, there are three primary categories that decide if the “threshold” has been met, which include:

 When an individual purposefully intended to inflict injury on a victim, it falls into the intentional category.

-When an individual breaches his or her duty of care, which results in another’s injury, it is negligence.
+When an individual breach his or her duty of care, which results in another’s injury, it is negligence.

-If an indiviudal is liable when an individual is injured, which can include intentional or negligent conduct, it falls into this category.
+If an individual is liable when an individual is injured, which can include intentional or negligent conduct, it falls into this category.

 What are the Limits for Personal Injury Damages?

-In personal injury cases, economic damages refers to money that is lost or debts that were acquired from the injury.
+In personal injury cases, economic damages refer to money that is lost or debts that were acquired from the injury.
 This can include lost wages, lost employment opportunities, and medical bills.

 California Shared Fault Law